pmbriley/beta_bursts/README.md

 bursts.pwr: spectral power of each beta event
 bursts.dur: duration of each beta event in ms
 bursts.spec: spectral width of each beta event in Hz
-bursts.papf: phase at peak frequency at time of burst (test feature, requires modified mfeeg function mf_tfcm2.m)
+bursts.papf: phase at peak frequency at time of burst
 bursts.thresh: threshold power values used at each frequency
 bursts.bandsPower: power in frequency bands specified in opt.bands at times of bursts
-bursts.bandsPhase: phase in frequency bands specified in opt.bands at times of bursts (uses midpoint of band) (test feature, requires modified mfeeg function mf_tfcm2.m)
+bursts.bandsPhase: phase in frequency bands specified in opt.bands at times of bursts
 bursts.opt: returns the opt (options) structure for reference
 bursts.myver: beta_bursts.m version number